pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

 If no precautions are taken, process **step 1** leads to another XObject on every invocation - even for the same source page.
 Its size may be several dozens of kilobytes large.
 To avoid identical source page copies, use parameter ``reuse_xref = xref`` with the ``xref`` value returned by previous executions.
 If ``reuse_xref > 0``, the method will not create XObject 1 again, but instead just point to it via XObject 2.
 This significantly saves processing time and memory usage.

-If you forget to use ``reuse_xref``, garbage collection (``mutool clean -gggg`` or save option ``garbage = 4``) can still take care of the duplicates.
+If you forget to use ``reuse_xref``, garbage collection (``mutool clean -gggg`` or save option ``garbage = 4``) can still take care of any duplicates.

 .. rubric:: Footnotes

 .. [#f1] MuPDF supports "deep-copying" objects between PDF documents.
-To avoid duplicate data in the target, it uses "graftmaps", a form of scratchpad: for each object to be copied, its xref number is looked up in the graftmap.
+To avoid duplicate data in the target, it uses so-called "graftmaps", a form of scratchpad: for each object to be copied, its xref number is looked up in the graftmap.
 If found, copying is skipped.
-Otherwise, the xref is recorded and the copy takes place.
+Otherwise, the new xref is recorded and the copy takes place.
 PyMuPDF makes use of this technique in two places so far: :meth:`Document.insertPDF` and :meth:`Page.showPDFpage`.
 This process is fast and very efficient, as our tests have shown, because it prevents multiple copies of typically large and frequently referenced data, like images and fonts.
 Whether the target document **originally** had identical data is, however, not checked by this technique.
-Therefore, using save-option ``garbage = 4`` is reasonable when copying to a non-empty target.
+Therefore, using save-option ``garbage = 4`` is still reasonable when copying to a non-empty target.

-.. [#f2] Arguably, ``uid`` alone would suffice to ensure uniqueness: this integer is maintained threadsafe as part of the global context.
-However, if a PDF is updated again later, ``uid`` would start over from 1.
-A reference name like ``/fitz-uid`` would therefore no longer be guarantied unique if more objects are shown on the containing page.
-Theoretically, the uniqueness of ``/fitz-xref-uid`` could also break, when PDF garbage collection leads to renumbering the PDF objects ... but chances for this seem tolerably low.
-What would be the effect of a non-uniqueness?
-If a page contains several identical XObject references, intentionally pointing to different XObjects, unexpected behaviour will result.
-Which in turn can only happen if garbage collection (1) changes the original ``xref`` and (2) a new :meth:`Page.showPDFpage` happens to generate an XObject with the now-free xref number ...